Anthony Rizzo Player Props: Yankees vs. Twins

-On Saturday, Anthony Rizzo (.308 batting average in his past 10 games, with a double, three home runs, three walks and six RBI) and the New York Yankees play the Minnesota Twins, whose starting pitcher will be Tyler Mahle.
-First pitch is at 1:05 PM ET.
+On Sunday, Anthony Rizzo (on the back of going 1-for-4 with a home run and an RBI) and the New York Yankees face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 1:35 PM ET.

+He notched a home run while going 1-for-4 in his most recent game against the Twins.

 Anthony Rizzo Game Info & Props vs. the Twins